top of page

 NIDHI HOODA

 I started running towards the end of 2023.
-In 20204, I set a goat of 600 miles for myself and ended up exceeding my own expectations and running ~670 miles and 1000+ if you count walking.
-It all started as a way to get my dog some exercise and now it is turning out to be other way around.
-Running is one of the most underrated activity that one does for their own self and it has helped me find my community here.
+In 2024, I set a goal of 600 miles for myself and ended up exceeding my own expectations and running ~670 miles, and 1000+ miles if you count walking.
+It all started as a way to get my dog some exercise, and now it's turning out to be the other way around.
+Running is one of the most underrated activities that one does for one's own self and it has helped me find my community here.

 ANDREA FINCH